loqm/PH202_2020/Projects/readme.md

-## PH 202 Waves, Optics and Oscillations: Project (2021)
+## PH 202 Waves, Optics and Oscillations: Student Projects (2021)

-### Professor Anshuman Kumar, Physics Department, IIT Bombay
+### **Instructor:** Professor Anshuman Kumar, Physics Department, IIT Bombay

+tl;dr 1: Jupyter notebooks for each of the (numbered) projects below are available in the accompanying folder.

+tl;dr 2: A YouTube playlist where each student group explains their work is available here:

+- Project topics have been decided by the instructor keeping the match with our course content in mind.
+No changes are permitted in the project topics as of now.

-Total strength is 53, so we will have 12 groups of 4 people each and 1 group of 5 people.
+- Total strength is 53, so we will have 12 groups of 4 people each and 1 group of 5 people.

 Requirements: